The Polar Express (film): Theatrical

-The Polar Express premiered at the 40th Chicago International Film Festival on October 21, 2004.
+The film premiered at the 40th Chicago International Film Festival on October 21, 2004.
 It opened on November 7 and went into wide distribution on November 10.
 In addition to standard theatrical 35mm format, a 3D version for IMAX was also released, generated from the same CGI digital models used for the 2D version.

 Home media

 One year after theatrical release, the film was released on DVD in widescreen and full-screen versions as single and two-disc special editions (with bonus features), as well as on VHS, on November 22, 2005.
 It was released on HD-DVD with bonus features in 2006 and on Blu-ray with bonus features on October 30, 2007, both presented in the original widescreen aspect ratio.
 It was also released in Anaglyph 3D Blu-ray and DVD on October 28, 2008, labeled as "The Polar Express: Presented in 3-D".
 This version includes an Anaglyph Version of the Film and the Original Theatrical Presentation.
 The film was later released to Blu-ray 3D on November 16, 2010, and to Ultra HD Blu-ray on November 1, 2022.